evvvvil/urptransitionshaders-docs/README.md

 ![URPTransitionGroup component](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img04.png?raw=true)

 7. Once you have created a URPTransitonGroup you can either:
-    - write your own logic to transition/fade in or out your meshes by calling URPTransitonGroup's transition functions "FadeIn(float duration)" or "FadeOut(float duration)"
+    - write your own logic to transition/fade in or out your meshes by calling URPTransitonGroup's transition functions `FadeIn(float duration)` or `FadeOut(float duration)`
     - Use URPTransitonGroup inspector UI options to create transition from start without having to write any code.

-8. See the "ExampleTransition" scene in URPTransitionShaders/scenes/ExampleTransition for an example on how to use this package.
+8. See the `ExampleTransition` scene in URPTransitionShaders/scenes/ExampleTransition for an example on how to use this package.

 ## Transition Options:

 ![Transition options](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img03.png?raw=true)

 **Fader**<br>
 Animate from 0 to 1 to reveal the transition.
 This is your main transition 'fader'.
 Your object should be hidden at 0 and fully shown at 1.
-Change the 'Scale' and 'Position Offset' to achieve this, based on your 'Axis', 'Direction', etc.
+Change the `Scale` and `Position Offset` to achieve this, based on your `Axis`, `Direction`, etc.

 **Mode**<br>
 Transition uses local or world axis.
 Use world axis to transition multiple meshes along in a sequence after each other.